juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 vs. 3.5" Mechanic HDD. </br>
 HDD require Spin-Down every 30min, </br>
 each HDD Spin-Up requires 12v 3A-5A Peak. </br>
-Multiple HDDs when Spin-Up at same time its a very Big Peak for the PSU. </br>
+Multiple HDDs in RAID when All Spin-Up at same time, its a very Big Peak for the PSU. </br>
 Large HDD arrays require [80 Plus Titanium](https://en.wikipedia.org/wiki/80_Plus#Efficiency_level_certifications) to be cost effective. </br>

 IF you spin-down / up too often, will wear and damage everything, the PSU, the HDD motor, power cables if does Not have enough AWG, etc... </br>